 By Chelsey Johnson

-Watch the video above to learn Bryce’s #MyAccelgenStory.
-This is the last video of a five part series about Wert Angus ranch.
+Watch the video above to listen to Robert and Dennis explain breeding day and their synchronization program.
+This is part two of a five part series on Wert Angus Ranch.